riskandpricingsolutions/rx/Rx/CheatSheets/CreatingStreams.md

   () => WriteLine("OnCompleted"));

 ```
-## Unfold
+## Unfold Methods
-Generate can be used to produce all the other unfold methods in this section
+An unfold can be used to produce a possibly infinite sequene.
+Generate is the root Rx unfold method.
+The other unfold methods such as Range, Interval and Timer could be produced using Generate.
 ### Observable.Generate
 Supports the creation of more complex sequences of event.
 ##### C#